 Going to Professional School

 Some of our students choose to pursue a professional degree upon graduation.
-The Career Center is an excellent source of information about the skills and coursework important to the pursuit of professional degrees in law, health fields, or veterinary medicine upon graduation.
+The Career Center is an excellent source of information about the skills and coursework important to the pursuit of professional degrees in law, health, or veterinary medicine upon graduation.

 Fundamentals of Engineering Exam

-For ABE students, the first step to becoming certified as a Professional Engineer is to take the Fundamentals of Engineering exam.
+For ABE majors, the first step to becoming certified as a Professional Engineer is to take the Fundamentals of Engineering exam.